Atman50/emacs-config/README.md

 ```

-<a id="orgfed27c9"></a>
+<a id="org0f93b29"></a>

 # python configuration

 At one point I was using anaconda but have switched back to elpy.
 I really like `eply-config` that tells you if everything is
 working properly.
 I've been using a `virtualenv` for my python development and couldn't be happier.
-Perhaps ethe only thing that
+Perhaps the only thing that
 bothers me is that when an object is returned, PyCharm will give you list and dictionary methods while `eply=/=company` does not.
 Seems to be the only real issue at this point.